storj/design-docs/2025-07-11-general-sso.md

 #### What to Test
 - **Google OAuth2 flow**: we have to make sure the Google SSO flow works correctly;
+  - link a satellite account to a Google SSO account
-  - log in to an existing account (account linking)
+  - log in to the UI with the Google SSO account
+  - unlink the Google SSO account from the satellite account
+  - log in with the Google SSO account again should fail
+  - sign up with that same Google SSO account should fail
-  - log in to a new account
+  - sign up with a different Google SSO account should create a new satellite account
 - **Enterprise SSO flow**: test that all existing enterprise SSO flows continue to work as expected.
 - **Enterprise SSO precedence**:
   - a user with an email matching an enterprise SSO provider should always be redirected to that provider, even if general SSO is available.
-  - a user already linked to an enterprise SSO provider should not be able to log in with general SSO or password or vice versa.
+  - a user already linked to an enterprise SSO provider should not be able to log in with General SSO or password.
+  - a user already linked to an enterprise SSO provider should not be able to unlink from the provider.
   - a user with an email matching an enterprise SSO provider should not be able to log in with general SSO or password.
 - Password reset/change functionality
 - Account deletion functionality
-- Account linking

 ## Implementation Tickets